drew-marchione/workoutApp/README.md

 <br />

 We will test a few validation cases before showing a successful update.
 The first being a duplicate naming error.
-In this example we have selected "Flat Barbell Bench Press" which is out first chest workout.
+In this example we have selected "Flat Barbell Bench Press" which is the first chest workout.
 Here, we change its name to "Incline Barbell Bench Press" which happens to already exist as our second chest workout.
-When you hit the update button an error will be thrown as you cannot have 2 exercises named "Incline Barbell Bench Press".
+When you hit the update button an error will be thrown as you cannot have two exercises named "Incline Barbell Bench Press".

 <br />